ClearZero554/electron-RE-record/README.md

   Contact: [ClearZero](https://t.me/ClearZero)
 - Or join the Telegram group for discussions.
   Contact: [electron-RE-record](https://t.me/electron_re)
 - I recently found a related software written in C++, and it seems to be more interesting to me.
-But this repository is only intended to host the reverse-engineered files for Electron, because it's just so poorly made.
+But this repository is only intended to host the reverse-engineered files for Electron.
 ## Update by 2024.11.5
 - **源调试**
   Updated to version 2.7.0, the backend interface seems to have implemented authentication, and I am unable to download content.